Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/testing/testing-development.md

 ## **Writing Tests**

-#### **Writing Server Back-end Tests**

-When naming a JUnit test class, use the name of the tested Java class, suffixed with "Tests", and store it in the test directory parallel to the tested class.

-	// Example directory structure.
-	/example/src/main/path/MyClass.java
-	/example/src/test/path/MyClassTests.java

-Import classes and static methods in Java when needed.

-	// Example Java import statements
-	import org.junit.jupiter.api.Test;

-	import static org.junit.jupiter.api.Assertions.assertEquals; // Static import of methods allow the usage of the methods without qualifying the class where it is inherited from.

-	import org.springframework.boot.test.context.SpringBootTest; // This import statement is needed for the @SpringBootTest annotation, which loads the application context.

-Use the Annotation Interfaces or Annotation Types in the API documentation for [Spring Boot](https://docs.spring.io/spring-boot/docs/3.0.4/api/) and [JUnit5](https://junit.org/junit5/docs/current/api/) for test-component configuration and test-runner configuration.

-	// Example test method.
-	@Test
-	static void testAdditionPositiveIntegers(){
-		assertEquals(addInt(2,2), 4)
-	}

 ### **Writing Node Back-end Tests**

 The [pytest](https://docs.pytest.org/en/7.2.x/reference/reference.html#api-reference) module provides functionality that the built-in assert statement does not provide, such as [fixtures](https://docs.pytest.org/en/7.1.x/explanation/fixtures.html#about-fixtures).

 Follow these two conventions when naming Python test scripts and methods:
-1. Use the file name of the tested Python script, suffixed with "_test", and store it in the same directory.
+1. Use the file name of the tested Python script, prefixed with "test_", and store it in the same directory.
 	```
 	# Example directory structure.
 	/example/src/script.py
-	/example/src/script_test.py
+	/example/src/test_script.py
 	```
 2. Prefix test methods with "test_".
 	```